idea-fasoc/datasheet-scrubber/src/table_extraction/README.md

 3. Download [Poppler](https://poppler.freedesktop.org/), and [Tesseract](https://tesseract-ocr.github.io/tessdoc/Home.html).
 Reference the software in your system variables.

 4. Run the code and follow the terminal prompts.

+5. If using the combined yolo/cnn detection model, download the following two files and add them to yolo_helpers/keras_yolov3